Do Payday Loans Show on Your Credit Report? What You Need To Know

 Will Applying Hurt Your Credit?

 Applying for a payday loan will only hurt your credit if a payday lender conducts a hard credit check.
 Most do not.
-Instead, they might conduct a soft credit check or use specialty subprime reporting agencies, like Teletrack or FactorTrust, to disclose or view borrower activity.
+Instead, they might conduct a soft credit check or use specialty subprime reporting agencies, such as Teletrack or FactorTrust, to review borrowers' activity.

 Soft credit checks and specialty reporting inquiries don’t appear on your traditional credit reports, and so won’t hurt your credit score.